sourceduty/Deceptive_Business/README.md

+Deceptive business practices encompass a range of unethical activities that businesses might engage in to mislead consumers, investors, or others to gain an unfair advantage or profit.
+These practices can vary widely in their nature and scope but generally involve some form of dishonesty or misrepresentation.

+One common form of deceptive practice is false advertising, where companies provide misleading or completely false information about their products or services.
+This can include exaggerations of product effectiveness, misleading claims about product features, or false comparisons with competitors' products.

+Another deceptive practice is bait-and-switch, where businesses advertise a product or service at a certain price or with certain features, only to reveal that the advertised offer isn't actually available, in an attempt to sell a more expensive substitute.

+Some businesses may also engage in deceptive pricing strategies, such as hidden fees, where the true cost of a product or service is obscured by additional, undisclosed charges that are only revealed at the point of purchase.

+In the financial sector, companies might use misleading investment strategies, providing investors with false or manipulated information to influence their investment decisions, often leading to significant financial losses for the investors.

+Consumer protection laws and regulations, such as the Federal Trade Commission (FTC) in the United States, aim to prevent such practices by setting legal standards for business conduct, investigating complaints, and taking legal action against companies that engage in deceptive practices.

+***

 ### Verified Product Reviews

 Alex Aldridge from Canada wrote on November 1, 2022, about the increasingly important role of product reviews and feedback on e-commerce and social media platforms for consumer decision-making.
 The authenticity and regulation of these reviews are often questioned, prompting this report to examine the state of product reviews, the verification systems of major platforms, and the regulations in place to tackle deceptive practices.
 It was found that product reviews and feedback are not regulated or verified and that there isn't a centralized database for maintaining such reviews across the internet.